-A global definition of “recyclability” of plastics packaging and products is an integral step to harmonize the worldwide plastics recycling industry.
+A global definition of “recyclability” for plastic packaging and products is an integral step to harmonize the worldwide plastics industry.
 This definition was developed by The Association of Plastics Recyclers (APR) and Plastics Recyclers Europe (PRE) in 2018.

 Plastics must meet four conditions for a product to be considered recyclable:

 Fulfilling these four categories does not automatically designate a product recyclable.
-Recycled material is available in many different quality grades which depend among others on the quality of the recycling input material.
-Recyclability will depend on the specific design of each packaging that will have to be evaluated by the RecyClass Online Tool (link).
+Recyclability will depend on the specific design of each packaging, as it can impact the quality of the recycling input material.
+The recyclability of plastic packaging can be self-assessed via the RecyClass Online Tool.

 Additionally, and in line with the fourth requirement of the recyclability definition, RecyClass endorsed the concept of “circularity” as defined by Ellen MacArthur Foundation: